mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 *[Tape change.]*

 ... “[Cease all the movements of the conscious mind, the gauging] of all thoughts and views.
-Have no design on becoming a Buddha.”
+Have no design on becoming a buddha.”
 Completely throw away any germination of wishes, thoughts, or views.
 Just [you yourself spin] with zazen.
 That's all you have to do.

 #### 46:44

 So Dōgen says “do not think good or bad, right and wrong” because we have to regulate [the] mind, which is characterized by attachment to one of two extreme ideas.
 That is mind.
-That's why we shouldn't attach to good or bad, right and wrong, or neutral.
+That's why we shouldn't attach to good or bad, right or wrong, or neutral.
 That means the practice of *egolessness*; selflessness.

-If your mind really attaches to good or bad, or neutral, immediately here are thoughts, views, wishes.
+If your mind really attaches to good or bad or neutral, immediately here are thoughts, views, wishes.
 And thoughts, views, wishes create the dualistic world.
 Some go this way, some go that way; always going back and forth.
 And sometimes, [stopping].
 [But] even though you can stop for a while, you cannot stop always, so you start to move to the right, to the left again.
 That is the dualistic world.

-Finally, you don't know *what* to do; and you are really disappointed [in your life].
+Finally, you don't know *what* to do; and you are really disappointed in your life.
 That is what is called *dullness*.
 Dullness is sort of completely sinking into the bottom of the ocean.
-Or on the other hand, [Dōgen Zenji says,] there is *distraction*.
+Or on the other hand, Dōgen Zenji says, there is *distraction*.
 Distraction is that your mind is scattering in all directions.
 Even though you sit down here, your mind is going to Japan, to India, to Europe, and [all over].
 That is distraction.

 So finally, you don't know what to do.
-Whatever kind of delusion, [either] dullness or distraction, both distract your activities, [...] your life.
+Whatever kind of delusion, [either] dullness or distraction, both distract your activities, [your life].
 Settling yourself in the self is very difficult.

 So finally, we have to practice regulating the mind.
 That regulation of the mind is the practice of *egolessness*.

 But how can you practice egolessness?
-Dōgen Zen Master says, “If you really simply forget your body and mind, you should throw away yourself into the house of buddha.”
-That means, you should throw yourself away to... something.
-That *to something* is to your object.
-But this object is not merely an object, this is the house of the buddha.
+Dōgen Zen Master says, “If you really simply forget your body and mind, you should throw away yourself into the house of Buddha.”
+That means, you should throw yourself away... to something.
+That *to something* is *to your object*.
+But this object is not merely an object, this is the house of the Buddha.

 So first of all, if you want to deal with this book [for example], you have to throw away yourself into this book.
-But this object is not the book; this book is buddha.
-So to throw away yourself into this book means to throw away yourself into the house of buddha.
-That means deal with the book as well as dealing with your life.
+But this object is not the book; this book is Buddha.
+So to throw away yourself into this book means to throw away yourself into the house of Buddha.
+That means deal with the book, as well as dealing with your life.
 So you can deal with this book with *compassion*.
 It's really compassion.
 At that time, the book really teaches you something.

 So that is egolessness.

-And also, if you throw yourself away, your body and mind, into the house of the buddha, at that time, Dōgen Zen Master says:
+And also, if you throw yourself away, your body and mind, into the house of the Buddha, at that time, Dōgen Zen Master says:

-> When functioning comes from the direction of the buddha, and you go in accord with it, then there's no strength needed and no thought expended.
-Free from birth and death, you become buddha.
+> When functioning comes from the direction of the Buddha, and you go in accord with it, then there's no strength needed and no thought expended.
+Free from birth and death, you become Buddha.
 Then there can be no obstacle in any one's mind.

-[That] means if you throw away yourself into the house of buddha, that is nothing but expressing the original nature of existence.
+[That] means if you throw away yourself into the house of Buddha, that is nothing but expressing the original nature of existence.
 Very naturally; simultaneous.

 So, here is zazen.
 If you see zazen and you separately, that is a situation in which you can create the discriminatory world, the dualistic world.
 “I like zazen,” “I don't like zazen,” whatever you say – that is the dualistic world.
 So first of all, you have to make arrangement of zazen and you, circumstances and the sensory world; you have to arrange all things.
 And then, if you arrange all circumstances, [as I told you], you should take care of zazen, with egolessness.

-At that time, the practice of egolessness is to throw away yourself into zazen, perfectly in the [flow of] zazen.
+At that time, the practice of egolessness is to throw away yourself into zazen, perfectly [in the flow of] zazen.
 Offer your body and mind to zazen completely.
-At that time, there is no-self.
-No self.
+At that time, there is no self.
+No-self.
 But if you completely offer yourself to zazen, that zazen helps you, simultaneously.

-So that egolessness, based on the spirit of throwing away, offering yourself into zazen, is based on the help of *samadhi*.
+That egolessness, based on the spirit of throwing away, offering yourself into zazen, is based on the help of *samadhi*.
 [You can only] throw away into zazen; at that time, you cannot do it without *samadhi*: one-pointedness.

-If you want to practice samadhi, one-pointedness, you have to arrange circumstances.
-Cease all affairs, and all involvements.
+If you want to practice *samadhi*, one-pointedness, you have to make arrangement of circumstances.
+Cease all affairs and all involvements.
 There is no chance to *involve* in the sound of the cars, and trees, birds, whatever.
 Throw away everything, and then you can really focus on just one object.
-This is samadhi.
-If you practice samadhi, if you are right in the middle of samadhi, very naturally there is the practice of egolessness, because you can offer yourself to zazen.
+This is *samadhi*.
+If you practice *samadhi*, if you are right in the middle of *samadhi*, very naturally there is the practice of egolessness, because you can offer yourself to zazen.

 So, it’s a very simple practice.

-And then, if you offer yourself, and then after that there is no design on becoming a Buddha or expecting a reward, et cetera, at that time this practice is exactly to manifest the original nature of the buddha: [existence].
+And then, if you offer yourself, and then after that there is no design on becoming a buddha or expecting a reward, et cetera, at that time this practice is exactly to manifest the original nature of the buddha: [existence].

 #### 56:36

 So, there are three important points: *samadhi*, and *egolessness*, and *no design on becoming Buddha*, no design of expecting reward.
 Those three points are very important.

-Egolessness: that is to regulate the mind.
+*Egolessness*: that is to regulate the mind.
 How to regulate the mind?
 Well, egolessness.
 How to practice egolessness?
 Throw yourself away.
 In other words, offer yourself into zazen.
 How can you do that?
-By the help of samadhi, one-pointedness.
-With wholeheartedness, you can do it, very naturally.
+By the help of *samadhi*, one-pointedness.
+With wholeheartedness, you can do it – very naturally.

 So if you really want to accomplish one thing which you want to do, you have to cut off “all involvements and all affairs.”
 In other words, make arrangement.

 The young kids are listening to the radio and also studying and also trying to accomplish one thing – it seems to be good, but it's not the real accomplishment of doing one thing that you want to do.
 So if you really want to accomplish one thing with your wholeheartedness, it is very natural that you make arrangement of circumstances.
 This is a very natural attitude [toward] life.
 That's why Dōgen Zenji says, “Cease all involvement.
 Throw away all affairs.”
-Don't worry about a certain sound of the cars; throw [it] away.
+Don't worry about a certain sound of the cars; anyway, throw away.

 How can you throw away? *Simplify*.
 You should simplify your activity, [simplify the relationship with] yourself and object.
 See the relationship simplified between you and zazen, or study, or playing guitar, or whatever. [...]
 How can you simplify?
-Let's practice *samadhi*.
-Samadhi is one-pointedness.
+Let's practice *samadhi*. *Samadhi* is one-pointedness.
 If you practice one-pointedness, there is *egolessness*.
 Let egolessness simplify your life.
 [Manifest simplicity,] simplify your life.
-Because [then] you can offer yourself into the object: zazen, and study, et cetera.
+Because [then] you can offer yourself into the object: zazen, or study, et cetera.

 And then, completely simplified, unified, that is what is called *harmonious*.
 Or *regulating*; we use the term regulating. *Regulating* is not to destroy, not to move from one to another.
 Regulating means [that you know] many things around us.
 First, accept [them], and [then], how to *arrange* them; how to use the circumstances, the sensory system, movement system, and guts, and also the brain-nerve system, whatever it is.
 And then, let's sit down in the core of your total personality.
 That is buddha-nature.
 And then this total personality, which is called buddha, is completely perfect and all-pervading.
 Dōgen Zenji says, “The origin of the way is perfect and all-pervading.”

 And also, “manifesting the original nature of existence.”
-If you arrange the circumstances, and sensory world, movement system, gut system, and also the brain [and] nervous system, very naturally you can practice samadhi, you can offer yourself into [zazen], and you can practice egolessness.
+If you arrange the circumstances, and sensory world, movement system, gut system, and also the brain and nervous system, very naturally you can practice *samadhi*, you can offer yourself into [zazen], and you can practice egolessness.
 And also, you can do something without any design on expecting a reward.
 That is perfect, harmonious life.
 That is peaceful life.

-And then, even though you don't understand, [that] total personality is perfectly peaceful, harmonious.
-How?
+And then, even though you don't understand, total personality is perfectly peaceful, harmonious.
+[Always.]

 This is *belief*.
 Belief really helps your activities, your practice.
+Belief is really helpful.

 So I told you three important points, but there are four important points.
 First, *belief*.
 That is *faith*.
 Faith is total acceptance that your original, total personality is perfectly peaceful, harmonious.
 That is a huge tree.
 When you are there, you are saved.
 And, you grow, very naturally.
-This is faith.
+This is the faith.

 And then, if you are under the huge tree, and saved, at that time that is called *salvation*.
-If salvation is experienced directly, that is enlightenment.
+If salvation is experienced directly, that is *enlightenment*.

 How can you experience enlightenment?
-Well, first, practice egolessness.
-How can you practice egolessness?
-Samadhi; one-pointedness.
+Well, first: practice egolessness.
+How can you practice egolessness? *Samadhi*; one-pointedness.
 And then, just do it.
 And then if you just do it, there is no design on expecting any reward.
 Just do it.
 That is *shikantaza*.

 That is really helpful.
 That is really a way of helping people: offering your merit, the merit of your practice, to all sentient beings.

-According to a narrow understanding of human life, first you cut off the root of your weeds, [then] you want to be happy.
-That's nice; but it is a narrow understanding.
+But according to a narrow understanding of human life, first you cut off the root of your weeds, [then] you want to be happy.
+That's nice... but it is a narrow understanding.
 Because you cannot completely cut off the weeds.
 You cannot destroy weeds.
 Weeds grow any time, anywhere.

 So the important point is arrangement of our circumstances: how to use the weeds.
 Even the weeds are nothing but being, which is helping all sentient beings.

 #### 1:05:26

 So, that is the conclusion of the main subject in [*Fukanzazengi*].
 That's why Dōgen Zenji says that if you do zazen according to what he mentions, very naturally the dharma is manifesting itself, and from the first, dullness and distraction are struck aside.
-That is really our zazen.
-We always [do this].
+That is really the zazen we always do.

 If you believe that by the zazen “I should be happy,” or “I want to do something,” this is not real practice.
 You never find peace and harmony.
-Because if you believe that, zazen is always something far from you.
-And not only zazen – you accept yourself as sort of an unhappy person.
-So you yourself are also a person far from the real person, opposed to happiness or unhappiness.
+Because if you believe *that*, zazen is always something far from you.
+And not only zazen – you accept yourself as sort of an unhappy person, so you yourself are also a person far from the real person; opposed to happiness or unhappiness.
 That's why it's pretty difficult for people to deal with you, and also it's very difficult [for you] to deal with zazen and whatever you do.
-So, that is not the practice for us.
+So, that is not [the] practice for us.

 #### 1:07:20 end of recording